EnRoute (magazine)

-enRoute is the in-flight magazine and entertainment system of Air Canada.
-All content in the print magazine, as well as the website, is published in both French and English by Spafax.
-The magazine has offices in both Montreal, Quebec. and Toronto, Ontario.
+enRoute was the in-flight magazine and entertainment system of Air Canada.
+All content in the print magazine, as well as the website, was published in both French and English by Spafax.
+The magazine had offices in both Montreal, Quebec and Toronto, Ontario.

 Distribution

-The magazine is offered for free on all Air Canada aircraft and in its Maple Leaf Lounges, as well as on their website.
-The publisher of the magazine is Spafax Canada Inc. As well as the magazine, enRoute is the name given to Air Canada's in-flight entertainment programme of movies, television, radio and short films, available on most flights.
+The magazine was offered for free on all Air Canada aircraft and in its Maple Leaf Lounges, as well as on their website.
+The publisher of the magazine was Spafax Canada Inc. As well as the magazine, enRoute is the name given to Air Canada's in-flight entertainment programme of movies, television, radio and short films, available on most flights.

 History

-In August 2019, Sydney Loney was the Executive Editor until August 2020 when she became the editor-in-chief.
+Sydney Loney was the Executive Editor from August 2019 until August 2020 when she became the editor-in-chief.
 In the past, Ilana Weitzman served as the editor-in-chief of the magazine until July 2015 when she was replaced by Jean-François Légaré.
 Nathalie Cusson served as Art Director from 2010 to 2014.
-Stefanie Sosiak serves as Art Director (as of October 2015).
+Stefanie Sosiak served as Art Director from 2015 to 2022.
+Michael Tong serves as Senior Art Direct from 2023-2025.

+The print magazine was discontinued following the November, 2024 issue.
+Its online edition continues to publish the Canada’s Best New Restaurants awards but not the former magazine's other content.